dirigeants/klasa/guides/Advanced SettingGateway/SettingGatewayConfigurationUpdate.md

 msg.guild.configs.update('roles.administrator', '339943234405007361', msg.guild);

 // Updating an array
-// userBlacklist, as mentioned in another tutorial, it's a piece with an array or users.
+// userBlacklist, as mentioned in another tutorial, it's a piece with an array of users.
 Using
 // the following code will add or remove it, depending on the existence of the key in the configuration. msg.guild.configs.update('userBlacklist', '272689325521502208');

 // Ensuring the function call adds (error if it exists) msg.guild.configs.update('userBlacklist', '272689325521502208', { action: 'add' });

-// Ensuring the function call removes (error if it not exists) msg.guild.configs.update('userBlacklist', '272689325521502208', { action: 'remove' });
+// Ensuring the function call removes (error if it doesn't exist) msg.guild.configs.update('userBlacklist', '272689325521502208', { action: 'remove' });

 // Updating it with a json object